-Non-Degree Post-Master's Completion Nurse Practitioner Curriculum
+Non-Degree Post-Graduate Completion Nurse Practitioner Curriculum

-Students enrolled for a Post-Master's completion certificate program must meet the following requirements.
+Students enrolled for a Post-Graduate completion program must meet the following requirements.
 Students may meet these requirements by either taking the courses, achieving course objectives using validation procedure, or through equivalency credit (for courses from another university).
 Equivalency credit is not granted for clinical courses and preceptorships.